-Super Smash Bros Ultimate is the biggest, and possibly the best, Smash Bros fighting game to grace our Nintendo consoles.
-But if you've fought your current Smash Bros Ultimate DLC characters to exhaustion, don't worry – there looks to be a number more add-on fighters on their way to the Nintendo Switch game.
+Want more Smash Bros Ultimate DLC?
+We don't blame you – Super Smash Bros Ultimate is the biggest, and possibly the best, Smash Bros fighting game to grace our Nintendo consoles.
+But if you've fought the main 74 Smash Bros Ultimate DLC characters to exhaustion, don't worry – there's a number of add-in fighters beyond the base roster, from fan-favorites like Banjo-Kazooie and Persona 5's Joker to even more Fire Emblem characters (for some reason).

-With each character introducing new play-styles, moves, stages, and soundtracks, there's plenty to get our teeth into, too.
+There are a lot of Fire Emblem characters now, and we're still mad about Cuphead being relegated to a Mii Fighter.
+However, with each character introducing new play-styles, moves, stages, and soundtracks, there's plenty to get our teeth into for each one.

-For now, if you want to find out what downloadable content / Ultimate DLC can players hope to get in 2019, and what's already available, here’s our list of everything on the cards, and how you can make sure you don’t miss out.
+For now, if you want to find out what downloadable content / Smash Bros Ultimate DLC players can hope to get, and what's already available, here’s our list of everything on the cards – and how you can make sure you don’t miss out.

 Smash Bros Ultimate DLC characters